 I feel qualified to write this post because my goal has been dressing to look more slender all of my adult life.
 Today I am sharing with you one of the items I intend to take on my next vacation as well as a recent look that helped me to look taller and more slender.

-Tank dresses in forgiving fabrics which skim the body are the most comfortable option for getting dressed in hot weather.
+Tank dresses in forgiving fabrics that skim the body are the most comfortable option for getting dressed in hot weather.
 When I went to Florida, last month the weather was much cooler.
-Next month, the mercury will climb into the 90’s because it already has in some parts of the state.
-A long straight tank dress with a simple scoop or V-neckline could be worn with jewelry, a low slung belt, scarves or with a short jacket or cardigan over it to go out in the evening.
+Next month, the mercury will climb into the 90s because it already has in some parts of the state.
+A long straight tank dress with a simple scoop or V-neckline could be worn with jewelry, a low slung belt, scarves, or with a short jacket or cardigan over it to go out in the evening.
 I don’t often wear dresses because they would need to be much too short to be the right proportion for my body (mid-thigh).

-Sundresses with gathers, darts or details in prints would never work for me because they would add too much volume.
-A sleek long tank dress with a side slit can be worn in a variety of ways, and they add no bulk to the body.
+Sundresses with gathers, darts, or details in prints would never work for me because they would add too much volume.
+A sleek, long tank dress with a side slit can be worn in a variety of ways, and they add no bulk to the body.
 The black version could also be worn as a coverup over my black bathing suit.

 Always keep in mind that light colors advance and dark colors recede.
 I use this tip in applying eyeshadow too.
-I would never put a lighter color shadow on the crease line or above it since that would make the area look even more substantial so my eyes would look smaller.
+I would never put a lighter color shadow on the crease line or above it since that would make the area look even more substantial, so my eyes would look smaller.

 Wearing one dark color from head to toe is my favorite slimming tip, but that can look rather plain if all the pieces are made of a similar fabric.
 Varying the textures makes the overall look much more interesting and elegant.
 For example, I wore these separate pieces all in black to the symphony performance on Saturday night.
 The Antonio Melani jacket has a texture and appears to be leather, but it isn’t.
 I had my eye on it for months before finally buying it at the end of the season sale from Dillard’s last year.
-The tank and the pants are from the Traveler’s collection at Chico’s, but they are more than ten years old.
+The tank and the pants are from the Travelers collection at Chico’s, but they are more than ten years old.
 The French Kande necklace is here.
 (I am an affiliate for them, which means I will earn a small commission if you purchase from the link.)
 I added a belt to define the waistline and boots with a higher heel since I wasn’t going to be walking or standing a lot.
 High heels have always made me feel tall and slender, but I don’t wear them during the day anymore.